 Want to know how to dehydrate food?
-If you’re looking for a self sufficient way to preserve food, then this is a process you may want to try.
-Make food last longer by dehydrating.
+If you’re looking for a self-sufficient way to preserve food, then this is a method you may want to try.
+Make food last longer by dehydrating, learn more here!

-Any homesteader will agree that when it’s harvest time, you may end up with more produce than you can consume before it goes bad.
-So what can you do about this?
+Any homesteader will agree that when it’s harvest time, you may end up with more produce than you can consume right away.
+So what can you do to avoid wasting food?
 Preserve it!
-There are a lot of ways on how to preserve food but if you’re looking for a process that can save you space and time, then dehydrating food may be the best option for you.
-So for your next homesteading project and self-sufficiency skill building, why not learn dehydrating.
-It’s a great way to save money and also awesome for stacking up on food for the rainy days.
+There are a lot of ways to preserve food but if you’re looking for a method that’s efficient and effective, then why not attempt to dehydrate food?
+It’s a great homesteading project and self-sufficiency skill to build, plus it’s a great way to save money and stock up on food for a rainy day.

 - Fruit or Vegetable of choice (I used garlic for this tutorial)

 - Food processor or cutting board & knife

 - Food vacuum sealer